stevengharris/NSXcode/README.md

 Clone the [node-swift](https://github.com/kabiroberai/node-swift) repo locally.
 You should use a local copy because at this time, node-swift from npm is out of date, per [this issue](https://github.com/kabiroberai/node-swift/issues/13).

 The Swift entry points you expose to Node.js *cannot* reside in source files that import or depend on UI modules - SwiftUI, UIKit, or AppKit.
 If you want to expose entry points in an existing project that includes UI, you should start by factoring-out a separate library without UI dependencies which you can then have your existing project depend on and import.
-In the SwiftUI example here, `MyProduct`, the `ContentView` displays "Hello, world!" using a `MyModel` struct that is built in the `MyProductLib` framework that `MyProduct` depends on.
+In the SwiftUI example here, `MyProduct`, the `ContentView` displays "Hello, from Swift world!" using a `MyModel` struct that is built in the `MyProductLib` framework that `MyProduct` depends on.

 ## Do You Need Restricted Entitlements?

 Your project may require capabilities/entitlements that are only available with a provisioning profile.
 For example, iCloud access is only available with entitlements that are in turn tied to your provisioning profile.
 The entire concept of restricted entitlements applies to an app bundle, but here we are building a Node module. *You won't be able to execute Swift code that requires entitlements using NodeSwift*.
 To work around this limitation, you can access these kinds of functions from a CLI that you embed in an app bundle.
-We will discuss how to do that in a [separate section](#accessing-swift-code-requiring-restricted-entitlements) below.
+We will discuss how to do that in a [separate section](#builds-with-restricted-entitlements) below.

 ## Builds Without Restricted Entitlements

 `MyProject` contains two build targets that are free of the complications of restricted entitlements:

 1. `MyProduct`: This target is used as the simplest baseline, an example of an existing Xcode project.
 It is the equivalent of the standard Xcode-produced target for a SwiftUI app (although everything here applies to any UI-dependent app).
 The target was modified to remove the App Sandbox capability.
 Note the Hardened Runtime capability default was left in place.
-The "Hello, world!" string is returned from `MyModel` which is built as part of `MyProductLib` target.
+The "Hello, from Swift world!" string is returned from `MyModel` which is built as part of `MyProductLib` target.

 2. `MyProductLib`: This builds the framework that both `MyProduct` and the Node module depend on.
 Note that `MyProductLib` has no dependency on NodeSwift.
 It is just a way to:
     * Factor-out non-UI code containing functions/methods we want to expose to Node.js.
     * Define a `Package.swift` that can be identified as a package dependency when we build the Node module separately.

 In addition to these two normal Xcode build targets, we use a `MyProductNS` directory to build the Node module.
 This is the equivalent of the [example](https://github.com/kabiroberai/node-swift/tree/main/example) in the node-swift repository, but it exposes an entry point in MyProductLib to Node.js.
 (Note also that MyProductLib Build Phases include a [Run Script to automate](#automating-node-module-builds) the Node module build process.)